We Share The Care So You Can Savor The Moment

 • Certified nurse assistants provide personal care and help the patient and family with activities of daily living.
 They also provide companionship and valuable emotional support.

 • Social workers coordinate community resources and help the patient and family with non-medical concerns.
-They can help family members mend damaged relationships, plan for the future and ease other emotional difficulties.
+They help with family dynamics and provide emotional support including funeral planning.
+Grief support continues for 13 months after the death of a hospice patient.

 • Chaplains help patients and families cope with spiritual questions and concerns at the end of life, either directly or by coordinating services with the patient’s and family’s spiritual advisors.